Jason27k/378Virus/README.md

 # 378Virus
-Virus do not open or run outside a VM
+Virus do not run outside a VM